algosup/2023-2024-project-2-x86-retrogaming-team-5/README.md

 ## Step 4: Build the project

-Go in the main folder using the followings commands `cd algosup-workshop-master`
+Go in the main folder using the followings commands:

+`cd algosup-workshop-master`

 `cd srcs`

 `cd main`

 Then build the `build-main.cmd`